origin405/EchoPDF/README.md

    - Customizable PDF viewer interface
    - Prompt template gallery with sharing and interactable posts, and template copying functionality to personal template collection

-   As both a potential startup product and a comprehensive portfolio piece, EchoPDF showcases a range of technical skills across the full stack of web development, such as:
+As both a potential startup product and a comprehensive portfolio piece, I have learnt and applied a range of technical skills across the full stack of web development, such as:

    - Modern front-end development with React
    - Back-end development using Node.js